 “If there is a panacea or cure-all to life, it is self-love,” wrote Paul Solomon, famed “psychic”, “seer” and channeler of the “universal mind”, fifteen years before Meyer’s book.

 The end notes of Debbie Ford’s book, The Secret of the Shadow, which came out three years before Meyer’s, claim that Ford “has opened the hearts of thousands, bringing them the gift of self-love and emotional freedom.”
-Ford’s message, like Meyer’s, is that rather than repenting of our sins, we should instead “embrace all of who we are, the good, the bad, dark and light.”
+Ford’s message, like Meyer’s, is that rather than living a life of loving others after Christ’s example, we should instead “embrace all of who we are, the good, the bad, dark and light”.
 “I think I would tell everybody that you have the right to love all of who you are,” writes Ford.
 “That’s when we return to wholeness.”
 Ford claims inspiration from Lazaris, a “spiritual teacher” “channeled” by Jack Purcel , the poet Rumi (“become the idol of yourself”), and New Spirituality advocate Neale Donald Walsch.

 Pop psychologist and regular Oprah guest John Bradshaw, famous for popularizing the “inner child” concept, wrote in his best-selling 1988 book, Healing The Shame That Binds You, “Total self-love and acceptance is the only foundation for happiness and the love of others.”
 Though she never mentions or acknowledges him, Meyer lifts many of her most appallingly unbiblical teachings directly from Bradshaw, particularly in her “Rooted in Shame” chapter, and her final chapter “Restoring the Inner Child”.
 The “shame based nature”, which Meyer refers to repeatedly and treats as scripture, comes directly from Bradshaw’s books and is found nowhere in the Bible.